 Cancer is an uncontrollable growth of cells that attack and lead to damage of the surrounding tissue.
-Oral cancer is seen as a growth or inflammation in the mouth that hesitates to go away.
+Oral cancer is seen as a growth or inflammation in the mouth.
 Oral cancer includes cancers of the lips, tongue, cheeks, the floor of the mouth, hard and soft palate, sinuses and pharynx (throat).
 It can lead to death if not noticed and treated early.

 The most common symptoms of oral cancer are: